 Stuart History

-The Stuart walking horse is four inches tall, The Stuart figure is two and one sixteenth inches tall.
-(See the Post Premium page, the Figures and Accessories page.)
+Stuart added the premium plastic horses, figures and tack to their new line of western toys in different colors and sets.
+The Stuart walking horse is four inches tall, The Stuart rider figure is two and one sixteenth inches tall.
+Stuart also made accesories, a pack saddle, pack bundles, and a travois.
+(See the Post Premium page and the Stuart Sets page.)

 Dexter Balterman, left, and salesman, Murray

-Richards, right, at the N.Y.
+at the N.Y.
 Toy Fair with the 1960 toys.

 Increased Western toy sales in 1958 prompted a move to larger quarters at 337 Fifth Street.
 Balterman hired Phillip D. Gossard as plant manager, to help him run Stuart.
 Levinson retired from Stuart at that time and stayed at the 215 Fourth Street address to start another company – The Anchor Buggy and Carriage Company.
 Levinson had acquired permission to use the name in 1935, to make exact miniature Anchor model carriages and horses.
 These models were made from approximately 1958 to 1963.
 Samuel Levinson passed away in 1964.
 (See the Anchor History page.)

 According to Andrew Balterman, the western toy sales declined in the 1960s and Stuart found it increasingly hard to compete with larger toy companies.
 Stuart changed direction again to industrial packaging.
-When Stuart relocated to 1455 Dalton Street, the company was already in production.
+When Stuart relocated to 1455 Dalton Street, the company was already in packaging production.
 The Stuart company was sold to plant manager, Phillip D. Gossard, a few years before Dexter Balterman retired in 1969.
 Stuart is still making industrial packaging on Patterson Street and is owned by Gossard's son, Phillip G. Gossard.

 In 2000, Phillip D. Gossard said that he thought the western toy molds were not passed on to anyone else, but were destroyed.
-His son, Phillip G. Gossard, looked inside the old Stuart building but did not find the molds, nor the walking horse sculpture.
+His son, Phillip G. Gossard, looked inside the old Stuart building but did not find molds, nor the walking horse sculpture.
 Steve Bluhm (of the Indiana products molding company) told me that molds are either sent back to the owner, passed on to another company or scraped, and he had no way of knowing what happened to them from what remained of the old records.
-He also said that things were very busy at the plastics molding company as the staff had been downsized.
-I later learned that the company closed it's doors in April 2001.
+He also told me that things were very busy at the plastics molding company as the staff had been downsized.
+I later learned that the molding company closed it's doors in 2001.

 I was fortunate to have been in contact with the Baltermans before Dexter Balterman passed in 2003.
 They were pleasantly surprised to hear how the western toys are still loved and collected, and that there was a website called "Those Elusive Stuarts".